sandan-dominik/nextjs-convex-workos-intl-theme-template/README.md

 # Next.js Starter with Authentication & Real-time Database

-A modern, full-stack starter template built with Next.js 15, featuring authentication with WorkOS AuthKit, real-time database with Convex, and a beautiful UI with Tailwind CSS and shadcn/ui.
+A modern, full-stack starter template built with Next.js 15, featuring authentication with WorkOS AuthKit, real-time database with Convex, state management with Zustand, subscription management with Autumn, and a beautiful UI with Tailwind CSS and shadcn/ui.

 ## 🚀 Features